Back to Finger Lakes site Skip to content

 Emily Howland

-Emily Howland, who believed that education was the key to equality, devoted much of her life to teaching freed slaves to read and write.
+Emily Howland, who believed that education was the key to equality, devoted much of her life to teaching formerly enslaved people to read and write.
 She received the first honorary doctorate granted by the State University of New York for her efforts in education – and that was before women could even attend college with men.
 She then went on to found or support more than fifty schools for freed African Americans.

 Emily organized women’s rights lectures and meetings with Susan B. Anthony and Elizabeth Cady Stanton, gave speeches to convention crowds and to members of Congress, and even took tea with Queen Victoria.